 The wine process entails many things, including learning how to work with mother nature.
 Wine flavors of the same varietal may vary from vintage to vintage (The vintage refers to the year in which the grape was grown and made into wine).
 Vintages differ due to rainfall, temperature and anything else that can affect the vine and the growing and ripening of the grape including frost and disease.

-Old world wines are often referred to by the region from which they originate, winemakers figured out a long time ago which grapes flourished well in different soils and different climates.
-An example of this is present in the chardonnay wine grape and the pinot noir wine grape, which are grown in Burgundy, France and used to make the majority of white and red wines, respectively, from this region.
+Old World wines are often referred to by the region from which they originate like Bordeaux and Champagne.
+Winemakers figured out a long time ago which grapes flourished well in different soils and different climates.
+An example of this is present in the Chardonnay wine grape and the Pinot Noir wine grape, which are grown in Burgundy, France and used to make the majority of white and red wines, respectively, from this region.

 The Vitis Vinifera and Vitis Lambrusca Families

 Wine grapes have been cultivated through selective breeding for thousands of years to be smaller than table grapes, have seeds and thick skin.
 Smaller grapes have less water but more concentrated flavors, while the seeds provide tannins and the skins provide flavor and wild yeast.
 Wine grapes are usually very sweet and contain 24% sugar by weight.
 Traditionally, the sugar and wild yeast interacted to bring about changes in the taste of wine.
-Today modern vintners add specific strains of yeast and can use modern wine making techniques and tests to get specific results from the grapes.
+Today, modern vintners add specific strains of yeast and can use modern winemaking techniques and tests to get specific results from the grapes.
 (Read on in "Here's the Difference Between Wine Grapes and Table Grapes.")

 Making Wine from Red & White Grapes